SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

 2. BitVise

-Almost all of these programs serve several server purposes – in this case, Bitvise is a generalized SSH server which facilitates all manner of SCP, SFTP, and more, while also offering a handy GUI, remote access via console, and even some port forwarding capability.
+Almost all of these programs serve several server purposes – in this case, BitVise is a generalized SSH server that facilitates all manner of SCP, SFTP, and more, while also offering a handy GUI, remote access via console, and even some port forwarding capability.

 Pros: